 People don’t like cheaters

 If someone pinches your ideas and gets found out, you’ll find that people are on your side.
 If you have written a book that another expert in your field sneaks ideas from without attributing them to you, they’ll lose their reputation.
-Their clients will call them out, and spread the word, and probably contact you to let you know so you can take action.
+Their clients will call them out, spread the word, and probably contact you to let you know so you can take action.
 People don’t like cheats.

 Get the right clients